 If you’re taking any prescription medications, be sure to talk with your doctor or integrative physician before beginning a CoQ10 supplement.
 CoQ10 may interact with the following medications:

 - Daunorubicin and doxorubicin (chemotherapy drugs).

 - Blood pressure medications.
 CoQ10 lowers blood pressure; thus, your blood pressure should be monitored carefully while taking CoQ10 and lowered accordingly.

 - Blood-thinning medications.
 Because coenzyme Q10 is similar in structure to vitamin K, it could potentially increase the effects of blood-thinning medications like Coumadin.

 - Reverse-transcriptase inhibitors for HIV/AIDS.

-This post originally appeared in 2013 and has been updated.
+This post originally appeared in 2013 and is regularly updated.